HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking LazyData ...
+NOTE
     ```
-    Package required but not available: ‘randnet’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      'LazyData' is specified without a 'data' directory
     ```

 # muscat